gluster/anthill/docs/Developers/Design/CRD_design.md

 options.

-The `clusterOptions` section are Gluster options (i.e., normally manipulated via ithe cli `gluster vol set`) that do not take a volume parameter.
+The `clusterOptions` section are Gluster options (i.e., normally manipulated via the cli `gluster vol set`) that do not take a volume parameter.

 The `drivers` list provides the list of CSI drivers that will be deployed by the operator for use with this Gluster cluster.